Intermodalics/pickit-docs/docs/robot-integrations/hanwha/hanwha_pickit_interface.rst

 Define piRefJoint
 ~~~~~~~~~~~~~~~~~

-To prevent strange movements of the robot we need to define the robot joint configuration for picking.
+To prevent strange movements of the robot, we need to define the robot joint configuration for picking.
 This is done by jogging the robot to the center of the picking area and manually set the joint position values of **piRefJoint**.
-This will be used as seed for all calculated pick poses.
+This position will indicate the desired robot configuration, which will be used for all calculated pick poses.

 Pickit functions
 ----------------

-First download the integration files :ref:`here <downloads:Hanwha>`.
+First, download the integration files :ref:`here <downloads:Hanwha>`.
-Copy all the .script files on a USB drive and plug it in the teach pendant.
+Copy all the .script files to a USB drive and plug it in the teach pendant.
-To add a Pickit function in your robot program do :guilabel:`Commands` → :guilabel:`script`.
+To add a Pickit function in your robot program go to :guilabel:`Commands` → :guilabel:`script`.
 A new **script** node will be created.
 Press this node and :guilabel:`edit` → :guilabel:`file` → :guilabel:`load`.
-Now you can select the **.script** function that you want to add.
+This allows you to select the **.script** function that you want to add.

-Below there is an overview of the different functions available.
+All available functions are briefly explained below.

 +------------------------+------------------------------------------------------------------------------------------------------------------------------+
 | Function name          | Comment                                                                                                                      |